HugoTHOLLON/HugoTHOLLON.github.io/projects/_posts/2024-11-04-build-my-pc-website.markdown

 ### Administation pages

 I designed and made half of the employee and administrator dashboard.
-I took care of the admin employee and client management pages.
+I took care of the admin employee and client management pages See [figures 13 to 15](#fig13)..

 An employee can:

 - **Manage promotions:** create and remove promotions.
 Add and remove products from a promotion.
 Change the reduction applied to a product.
+See [figure 16](#fig16).
 - **Manage products:** create, update and delete products.
+See [figure 17](#fig17).

 An administator can do all of the above and:

 - **Manage employees account:** add a new employee, remove an employee or change an employee's informations.
 An administrator can create another administrator account.
+See [figure 13](#fig13).
 - **Manage a client account:** change some of the client informations (name, mail, address...).
 Activate or disable the account (to prevent the client from connecting).
 Access the client's order history.
+See [figures 14 and 15](#fig14).

 ### Database creation